-- Next, your Basque culinary vacation continues with a visit of the famous Ribera Market, one of the largest markets in Europe with over 400 stands and almost 38,000 square feet.
+- You might also visit visit the famous Ribera Market, one of the largest markets in Europe with over 400 stands and almost 38,000 square feet.
 From its stained-glass entryway to its small catwalks over the river, the market is sure to enthrall.
 The farmer’s market is located on the top floor, full of bountiful produce, and the bottom floor houses some of the freshest fish in Spain, brought in on the morning’s boats.

-- After your class, enjoy a guided tour of the Abandoibarra quarter, a prime example of urban restructuring and vanguard architecture.
+- You will also tour the Abandoibarra quarter, a prime example of urban restructuring and vanguard architecture.
 You will see how an industrial city was transformed into a city famed for its culture and tourism, witnessing the urban evolution of Bilbao through a visit of the most relevant projects undertaken during the transformation, which are now some of the Spain’s leading urban landmarks.

 - Any tour of Bilbao’s modern architecture must include the city’s Guggenheim Museum, designed by Frank Gehry and considered an architectural masterpiece.
 The massive titanium, glass, and stone-sculpted building houses nineteen galleries, which you will visit with an official guide.

-- Back to the hotel and time to freshen up for dinner.
+- Return to Bilbao and time to rest before dinner.